flaneurette/ffmpeg-cheats/README.md

 FILTER EXAMPLE:
 --------------
-It is useful to know that ffmpeg, seemingly, delimits filter arguments with a ':'.
+It is useful to know that ffmpeg, seemingly, delimits filter arguments/values with a ':'.

 Example: